itz-me-zappex/flux/README.md

 Just add command to autostart using your DE/WM settings or config file.

 ## Configuration
-A simple INI is used for configuration.
+An INI-like syntax is used for configuration.

 ### Config path
 Daemon searches for following configuration files by priority: